kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/load-from.md

 ### Ignoring Erroneous Rows

-By specifying the `ignore_errors` option to `true`, we can ignore any erroneous rows in CSV files.
+By specifying the `ignore_errors` option to `true`, we can ignore any erroneous rows in source files.
+The types of errors that are ignorable will depend on the type of file that is being loaded from.
 Consider the following example:

 The CSV file `vPerson.csv` contains the following fields (note that `2147483650` does not fit into an INT32):
 ```csv